HEWRAG-Areas of Emphasis

 Noncommunicable diseases are the leading cause of death and disability worldwide, responsible for 70% of global mortality every year.
 This figure is projected to reach 74% by 2030, creating a heavy and growing toll on the health and economic security of all countries.
 Increasingly, it is low- and middle-income countries and the poorest and most disadvantaged populations which are hardest hit by these largely preventable diseases.

-Health Fairs have been conducted and are targeted at many different audiences, but the most popular is youth.
-Some disease specific health fairs have been held, such as HIV/AIDS, diabetes or hypertension.
+Health Fairs have been conducted and are targeted at many different audiences, but the most

-Mobile health fairs have helped to deliver preventive health care to smaller communities.
+Mobile health fairs have helped to deliver preventive health care to

 Various Medical Missions have been undertaken during the last few years, the latest to China during 2017 when a team of various medical professionals and educators held a 3 day event in Chengdu.